 Last Updated on

-Nearly three decades since Albania started to put their Communist history behind them, the country remains all but unknown known to tourists around the world.
-But there’s plenty for adventurous travelers to discover across the country, including photogenic mirror-like lakes, towering mountains and sprawling forests that are free of crowds.
-The cuisine has a heavy Greek influence, the people are so friendly they’ll bring you their goats, dogs and other animals to meet, and there are many intriguing historic sites too, from hilltop castles to underground bunkers.
+Nearly three decades since Albania started to put its communist history behind it, the country remains all but unknown known to tourists around the world.
+But there’s plenty for adventurous travelers to discover across the country, including photogenic mirror-like lakes, towering mountains, and sprawling forests that are free of crowds.
+The cuisine has a heavy Greek influence, the people are so friendly they’ll bring you their goats, dogs, and other animals to meet, and there are many intriguing historic sites too—from hilltop castles to underground bunkers.

-1: The locals might introduce you to their goats
+1. Locals might just introduce you to their goats.

 The warm welcome in Albania makes a big impression.
 That could be said of a lot of countries.
 In the last 20 or so years that I’ve been traveling the world as a journalist and photographer, I’ve yet to find a country that doesn’t contain friendly and welcoming people.
 One of the great things about a job where you travel the world is that you quickly realize there are good people everywhere, and that it’s possible to get on with people from every race, religion, and walk of life.

 But the welcome does stand out in Albania.
 Perhaps because the country is still so off-the-radar in terms of international tourists (it has yet to become a member of the EU, despite the hopes of many Albanians to join) and people across the country are keen to have more people visit—they go out of their way to make travelers comfortable.
 The country is far from over-run with foreign visitors, so there’s still a natural curiosity among locals to meet and talk to tourists.